jebyrne/PhotorealisticVirtualCity/README.md

 We provide additional tools that define image to image correspondences for all pairs of overlapping images.

-Correspondences are stored in matlab MAT files, following the PVC filename convention
+Correspondences between image pairs are stored in matlab MAT files, following the PVC filename convention

     asgn_{CameraIndex}_{Location2Location}_{orientation}.mat
     asgn_{CameraIndex}_{LocationIndex}_{orientation2orientation}.mat
     asgn_{CameraIndex}_{Location2Location}_{orientation2orientation}.mat

-Correspondences are represented as frames such that pixel ij stored in fr_obs(1:2,k) in image im_obs corresponds to pixel ij stored in mat.fr_obs2ref(1:2,k) in image im_ref.
+Pixel correspondences between a reference image (im_ref) and an observed image (im_obs) are represented as frames such that the kth pixel (ij) stored in matrix fr_obs(1:2,k) in image im_obs corresponds to kth pixel (ij) stored in mat.fr_obs2ref(1:2,k) in image im_ref.

 Installation
 ------------